Penalties for Non-Compliance of HIPAA – What Is the Fine? Can You Get Jail Time?

 Choosing a Compliance Partner

-As you see above, the consequences of violating HIPAA can be kind of extreme.
-Even if you don’t get fined millions, it’s not a great way to spend money; and it’s not fun to end up on the HIPAA Wall of Shame.
+As you see above, the consequences of violating HIPAA can be extreme.
+Even if you don’t get fined millions, it’s not a productive way to spend money, and it’s not fun to end up on the HIPAA Wall of Shame.

 That’s why it’s extraordinarily important to choose a technological partner that specializes in healthcare HIPAA Compliance Hosting like Atlantic.Net.
-Our SSD Cloud Servers offer 100% uptime guarantee and can launch in under 30 seconds.
+Our Virtual Private Servers offer a 100% uptime guarantee and can launch in under 30 seconds.